tobento-ch/app-crud/README.md

 }
 ```

-### Readonly And Disabled Field
+### Readonly, Disabled and Hidden Field

+**readonly**

-You may set a field as readonly or disabled which will be automatically an [unstorable field](#unstorable-field).
+You can mark a field as readonly, which makes the form element not mutable and automatically treats it as an [unstorable field](#unstorable-field).

 ```php
 use Tobento\App\Crud\Action\ActionInterface;